Dr. Muriel Moser-Gerber

 (01/2015 – 12/2018)

 I was the director of the Project A 02 within the SFB 1095 Discourses of Weakness and Resource Regimes.
-For more information about the project and my former team, please click here.

 Strategies of Remembrance in Greece under Rome